brucemen711/verdict/README.md

 ## Quickstart

-Using `docker-compose`, you can quickly start Verdict (with Presto for its backend engine) in a single line.
+Start Verdict in a single line with `docker-compose` (with Presto for its backend engine).

 ```bash
 curl -s https://raw.githubusercontent.com/verdictproject/verdict/master/docker-compose-64gb.yaml \